P-p-H-d/mlib/README.md

 Check if a a symbol composed of M_OPL_##a() is defined as an oplist, and returns its name otherwise return a name that will expand to M_DEFAULT_OPLIST.
-The return value shall be evaluated once again to get the oplist (this is needed due to technical reasons).
+The return value shall be evaluated once again to get the oplist (this is needed due to technical reasons) like this:

     M_GLOBAL_OPLIST_OR_DEF(mpz_t)()